chrisco/playbook/index.md

 The workday for a shipmate at Hanno is **8 working hours** - while in rare situations it may be a little longer, this is the goal we hold ourselves to.
 If any shipmate is consistently working longer than this, that indicates that there’s a problem to be resolved.

 As a team, we are highly productive.
 We also invest heavily in tools to allow our crew to be more productive.
-Our philosophy is always that the number of hours worked are no reflection of the quality of the work produced.
+Our philosophy is always that the number of hours worked has no correlation with the quality of work produced.

 When working on a project sprint, the amount of time that will be spent on client work will be up to **7 hours** in a day.
 The remaining hour in the day goes towards off-sprint work such as internal reviews, research, planning and internal work, all of which allows us to deliver better results when we’re on-sprint.